-\If the scheduled office hours conflict with your course schedule, you are encouraged to email me in advance (minimum 24hrs prior) to set up an appointment.
+\If the scheduled office hours conflict with your course schedule, you are encouraged to email me in advance (minimum 48hrs prior) to set up an appointment.

-Grading & Policy: Course grades will be determined by a weighted average of the following: [5190 students] Midterm Exam (40%), Final Exam (50%), Article Summaries (10%).
-[6190 Students] Midterm Exam (30%), Research Paper (20%), Final Exam (40%), Article Summaries (10%).
+Grading & Policy: Course grades will be determined by a weighted average of the following: Midterm Exam (35%), Quantitative Assignments (10%), Final Exam (45%), Article Summaries (10%).

 Article Summaries: All students are required to submit 5 article summary for selected readings throughout the semester.
 Articles must be chosen from readings posted on CANVAS.
 The instructor will provide advance notice and instruction online via CANVAS announcements.
 The length should not exceed one page single-spaced or two pages double-spaced.
 The purpose of these summaries are to allow the instructor to assess students' comfort in retaining the main ideas from the readings.
 Therefore, students are encouraged to indicate what was confusing or difficult to understand in order to help inform guided discussions during lecture.
+Other assignments or classwork may be included as part of the article summary grade at the discretion of the instructor.